A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 32. Clamp

-Even if you’re not a common woodworker, you will still find a use for clamps laying around the garage.
-Good news is that there’s an Irwin 4-Pack to have on hand.
+Even if you are not a standard woodworker, you will still find a use for clamps lying around the garage.
+The good news is that there is an Irwin 4-Pack to have in hand.

 33. Trimmer